-November 1, 2020, marked the date on which the company began assessing financial penalties associated with the program.
-These penalties are based on the number of fraud incidents reported in the previous month; any penalties assessed in November, for instance, would be tied to incidents that occurred in October.
-So now, if you breach acceptable fraud thresholds, you may end up in the EFM program, and be responsible for paying the fee.
+Mastercard started assessing financial penalties associated with the program in November 2020.
+Penalties are based on the number of fraud incidents reported in the previous month.
+For example, any penalties assessed in November would be tied to incidents that occurred in October.

-Merchants may be able to request an extension for compliance by contacting their acquirer.
+You may be able to request an extension for compliance by contacting your acquirer.
 However, this would be at Mastercard’s discretion and is not likely to be approved.

-If Mastercard determines that the merchant is subject to the EFM program, there’s no way to appeal the decision or avoid the resulting penalties.
-At that point, the only option is to try and get one’s fraud incidents below the acceptable thresholds.
+If Mastercard determines that you’re subject to the EFM program, there’s no way to appeal the decision or avoid the resulting penalties.
+At that point, the only option is to try and get your fraud incidents below the acceptable thresholds.

 - Address Verification Service (AVS)